max1220/t3lc/doc/T3LC.md

 ## Specs

 The t3lc is a simple 8/16-bit CPU.
- * 4 8-bit registers(REG_A, REG_B, REG_I, REG_J)
+ * 5 8-bit registers(REG_A, REG_B, REG_I, REG_J, REG_IMM)
- * 16-bit program counter(PC)
- * 16-bit counter for accessing DROM
- * bi-directional 8-bit bus called DATA.
+ * single 8-bit bi-directional bus called DATA.
- * uni-directional 16-bit bus called ADDR.
-  - BUS always has value of REG_I and REG_J
- * up to 128K bytes of ROM
+ * up to 64K of ROM(16-bit address)
-  - 64K IROM
-  - 64K DROM
- * up to 128K bytes of RAM
+ * up to 64K of RAM(16-bit address)
-  - 64K RAM0
-  - 64K RAM1

 The version described in this document is implemented as a LogiSim-evolution circuit in the file t3lc.circ.

-## Registers(REG_A, REG_B, REG_I, REG_J)
+## Registers(REG_A, REG_B, REG_I, REG_J, REG_IMM)

+All registers are 8-bit.

-All registers are 8-bit, and can be loaded from or stored to via the DATA bus.
+The registers REG_A, REG_B, REG_I, REG_J can be
+loaded from or stored to via the DATA bus.

- * REG_A
-  - first operand in ALU
- * REG_B
-  - second operand in ALU
- * REG_I
-  - source on ADDR bus(lower byte)
- * REG_J
-  - source on ADDR bus(higher byte)
-  - upper 3 bits are ALU operation
+The registers REG_I, REG_J form the RAM address, and the address loaded into PC to form the ROM address.

+Bits 4,5,6 from REG_I are also used to form op-code for the ALU.

+The special register REG_IMM can only store a 7-bit value directly from an op-code.

 ## Program counter(CNT_PC)

- * 16-bit program counter
+The 16-bit program counter is automatically incremented every clock cycle.
- * points to memory in IROM
- * loaded from ADDR bus

-## DROM counter(CNT_DROM)

- * 16-bit DROM address
- * points to memory in DROM
- * auto-incremented on DROM read
- * loaded from ADDR bus
+It's output is used as the ROM address.

+It can load a value from the registers REG_I and REG_J.

 ## DATA Bus

-Each clock cycle, the connections to the DATA bus are re-configured according to an instruction fetched from IROM.
+Each clock cycle, the connections to the DATA bus are re-configured according to the current instruction from ROM.

 Only a single source and a single target can be enabled at a time.

 DATA bus sources:

  * REG_A
  * REG_B
  * REG_I
  * REG_J
+ * POP
+ * TOS
  * ALU
+ * RAM
+ * REG_IMM
+ * IMM_0
+ * IMM_1
+ * IMM_2
+ * IMM_4
- * DROM
+ * IMM_8
- * RAM0_READ
+ * IMM_16
- * RAM1_READ
+ * IMM_128

 DATA bus targets:
  * REG_A
  * REG_B
  * REG_I
  * REG_J
- * (CNT_PC`*`)
+ * PC*
- * (CNT_DROM`*`)
+ * PUSH
- * RAM0_WRITE
+ * SP
- * RAM1_WRITE
+ * RAM*

-`*` These values actually ignore the value on the DATA bus, and use the value on the ADDR bus(see below).
+`*` These values use the registers REG_I and REG_J to form an address.

-## ADDR Bus

 ### Memory

-There are 3 types of memory: IROM, DROM, and RAM.
+There are two types of memory: ROM and RAM.
-All memory is byte-based and accessed using a 16-bit address from the ADDR bus(REG_I and REG_J).
+All memory is byte-based and accessed using a 16-bit address.

- - IROM can only be loaded as an instruction(execute-only),
- - DROM can be a source on the DATA bus(read-only)
+The address for the ROM is the output of CNT_PC, and can be loaded from the registers REG_I, REG_J.

+The address for the RAM is the output of the registers REG_I and REG_J.

+This way, the t3lc can address up to 64K of ROM and RAM.

+### Stack

+A stack is provided on the DATA bus.
+The stack size is 256 bytes.
+The stack has the following functions:

+ * push
- - RAM can be a source or a target on the DATA bus(read-write)
+   - read the value on the DATA bus, increment SP

-When an op-code reads from RAM:
- - RAM0_READ or RAM1_READ is raised
+ * pop
- - RAM0 or RAM1 becomes a source on the DATA bus, providing the value of the RAM at the address on the ADDR bus
+   - write TOS on the DATA bus, decrement SP
- - CPU performs operation on value on DATA bus(e.g. store in register)

-When an op-code writes to RAM:
+ * write_sp
- - CPU becomes source on the DATA bus, providing the value to write to the RAM
+   - Copy the value on the DATA bus to SP
- - RAM0_WRITE or RAM1_WRITE is raised
+ * tos
- - RAM writes the value on the DATA bus at the address on the ADDR bus
+   - write TOS on the DATA bus